nilmtk/nilmtk-contrib/README.md

  - Seq2Seq
  - WindowGRU

-The above state-of-the-art algorithms, have been added to this repository.
+The above state-of-the-art algorithms have been added to this repository.

-You can do the following using the new NILMTK's Rapid Experimentation API
+You can do the following using the new NILMTK's Rapid Experimentation API:
  - Training and Testing across multiple appliances
  - Training and Testing across multiple datasets (Transfer learning)
  - Training and Testing across multiple buildings